Blueberry Vanilla Cream Dutch Baby

 Quickly pour your blended batter into your buttered cast iron skillet.

-Put it back in the oven for 20 minutes or till golden brown with some darker spots.
+Put it back in the oven for 20 minutes or until golden brown with some darker spots.

 Over medium heat, put your blueberries and 1/3 cup of your International Delight French Vanilla Creamer in your saucepan.